Two Factor Authentication Definition

-The main difference between 2FA and MFA is that 2FA only requires one additional form of authentication factor.
-MFA, on the other hand, can include the use of as many authentication factors as the application requires before it is satisfied that the user is who they claim to be.
+The main difference between 2FA and MFA is that 2FA (two-factor authentication) only requires one additional form of authentication factor.

 This is because an attacker can crack an authentication factor, such as an employee’s identification card or password.
 As a result, businesses must add further authentication factors that make the hacker’s task more difficult.
 For example, highly secure environments often demand higher MFA processes that involve a combination of physical and knowledge factors along with biometric authentication.
 They will often also consider factors like geolocation, the device being used, the time at which the service is being accessed, and ongoing behavior verification.